 Club Excel will respond promptly and appropriately to all incidents or concerns regarding the safety of a child that may occur.
 Club Excel's child protection procedures comply with all relevant legislation and with guidance issued by the Local Safeguarding Children Board (LSCB).

-There will be a Child Protection Officer (CPO) available at all times while Club Excel is in session.
+There will be a Designated Safeguarding Lead (DSL) available at all times while Club Excel is in session.
 The CPO coordinates child protection issues and liaises with external agencies (eg Social Care, the LSCB and Ofsted).

 Club Excel's designated CPO is Guy Mitchell.